Heritage Open Day

 2014 Heritage Open Day saw the inauguration of a new annual event – The Mini Staff Reunion.
 Not a reunion for small staff but an opportunity for former and a few more.. ahem.. shall we say mature? current Moseley staff to meet again and for once not in the Covered Wagon!

 In subsequent years an encouraging number of staff have responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
 For many it was their first opportunity to see the second restoration of the Victorian building – the transformation of the hall into the school library/learning centre and the gym into music suites/recording studios was much admired.

 Heritage Open Day 2019

 Each year Moseley School opens Spring Hill College (the former Moseley Grammar School building) to association members and the general public as part of English Heritage Open Days.
-This year the building was open for FREE guided tours on Saturday 15th September when we welcomed around 200 visitors who came along with their family and friends to enjoy a few hours wandering around this iconic building.
+This year the building will be open for FREE guided tours on Saturday 14th September when we welcomed visitors who came along with their family and friends to enjoy a few hours wandering around this iconic building.